Luis von Ahn: Career and research

 In 2009, von Ahn and his graduate student Severin Hacker began to develop Duolingo, a language education platform.
 They founded a company of the same name, with von Ahn as chief executive officer and Hacker as chief technology officer.
 In November 2011, a private beta test of Duolingo was launched and the app was released to the public in June 2012.
 As of May 2020, Duolingo was valued at $1.5 billion.
 In a talk with NPR, von Ahn shared that Duolingo saw a spike in users during the COVID-19 pandemic. von Ahn has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 In May 2021, von Ahn joined the executive committee of Partnership for Central America, an entity bringing together a variety of businesses, academic organizations and nonprofit organizations "to advance economic opportunity, address urgent climate, education and health challenges, and promote long-term investments and workforce capability building to support a vision of hope for Central America".
-The Partnership for Central America was presented in the context of the United States' Vice President Kamala Harris's "call to action" to address irregular migration from Central America to the United States by "deepening investment in the Northern Triangle" (a term coined to refer to Guatemala, El Salvador and Honduras).
+The Partnership for Central America was presented in the context of the United States' vice president Kamala Harris's "call to action" to address irregular migration from Central America to the United States by "deepening investment in the Northern Triangle" (a term coined to refer to Guatemala, El Salvador and Honduras).

 In July 2025, von Ahn joined the board of collaborative web application maker Figma.

 Awards and honors

 His research on CAPTCHAs and human computation has earned him international recognition and numerous honors.
 He was awarded a MacArthur Fellowship in 2006, the David and Lucile Packard Foundation Fellowship in 2009, a Sloan Fellowship in 2009, and a Microsoft New Faculty Fellowship in 2007, and the Presidential Early Career Award for Scientists and Engineers in 2012.
 He has also been named one of the 50 Best Brains in Science by Discover, and has made it to many recognition lists that include Popular Science's Brilliant 10, Silicon.com's 50 Most Influential People in Technology, MIT Technology Reviews TR35: Young Innovators Under 35, and Fast Company's 100 Most Innovative People in Business.

 Siglo Veintiuno, one of the biggest newspapers in Guatemala, chose him as the person of the year in 2009.
 In 2011, Foreign Policy Magazine in Spanish named him the most influential intellectual of Latin America and Spain.

 In 2011, he was awarded the A. Nico Habermann development chair in computer science, which is awarded every three years to a junior faculty member of unusual promise in the School of Computer Science.

 In 2017, he was awarded the Distinguished Leadership Award for Innovation and Social Impact by the Inter-American Dialogue.

-In 2018, von Ahn was awarded the Lemelson-MIT prize for his "dedication to improving the world through technology."
+In 2018, he was awarded the Lemelson-MIT prize for his "dedication to improving the world through technology".

-In 2021, von Ahn was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
+In 2021, he was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

+In late 2025, he was announced by the Institute for Electrical and Electronics Engineers (IEEE) as the recipient of the 2026 IEEE Frances E. Allen Medal.